FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 **1.1.1.
 Issue Types**  There are four types of issues (each with their own corresponding label):

 **1.1.1.1.
 Discussion Topic:** These are support or functionality inquiries that we want to have a record of for future reference.
-Depending on the discussion, these can turn into "Spec Change" issues.
+These can turn into "Spec Change" issues depending on the outcome of a discussion.

 **1.1.1.2.
 Proposal:** Used for items that propose a new ideas or functionality that require a larger discussion.
 This allows for feedback from others before a specification change is actually written.